List of Blue Sky Studios productions

-This is a list of productions from Blue Sky Studios, a former American computer-animation film production company based in Greenwich, Connecticut, United States, including feature films, shorts, specials, and television series.
-Blue Sky had released 13 feature films, which were all released by 20th Century Fox (now 20th Century Studios) before its closure on April 10, 2021.
+This is a list of productions from Blue Sky Studios, a former American computer-animation film production company based in Greenwich, Connecticut, United States, which include feature films, shorts, specials, and television series.
+Blue Sky had produced 13 feature films, which were all released by 20th Century Fox (now 20th Century Studios).
 The company produced its first feature-length film, Ice Age, in 2002.
 Their second production, Robots, was released in 2005, followed by their first sequel, Ice Age: The Meltdown, in 2006.

 Blue Sky Studios was one of the Fox film studios that was acquired by Disney on March 20, 2019.

-Blue Sky's final film was Spies in Disguise, which was released on December 25, 2019.
-The studio's final production overall was the miniseries Ice Age: Scrat Tales, released on April 13, 2022.
+Blue Sky Studios' final film was Spies in Disguise, which was released on December 25, 2019.
+The studio's final production overall was the miniseries Ice Age: Scrat Tales.